flowchain/flowchain-app/README.md

 Serverless IoT server in a simpilicy way.

+Flowchain is an ultra light-weight runtime for flow-based IoT programming.

 **Flowchain** is a **Graph Server** based upon [devify-server](https://github.com/DevifyPlatform/devify-server).
 It's a new programming model for IoT serverless server.

 # Flowchain